 The Enterprise, carrying vital medical supplies for the New Paris colony, makes a detour to study a Quasar-like formation called Murasaki 312.
-Surprisingly, instead of the Enterprise scanning the Quasar from a safe distance, a shuttlecraft (the Galileo) is loaded up and sent out into space.
-This seems to be a rather reckless move, but had it not happened we wouldn’t have a story ….
+But instead of the Enterprise scanning the Quasar from a safe distance, a shuttlecraft (the Galileo) is loaded up and sent out into space.
+This seems to be a rather reckless move, but had it not happened then we wouldn’t have a story ….

 The Galileo quickly spins out of control and crash-lands on the only planet in the region capable of supporting life (a remarkable slice of luck that).
 Spock is the ranking officer, with six others – Bones, Scotty, Latimer (Rees Vaughan), Kelowitz (Grant Woods), Boma (Don Marshall) and the lithesome Yeoman Mears (Phyllis Douglas) under his command.

 The Galileo Seven places Spock front and centre for the first time.
 Whilst Kirk remains onboard the Enterprise, carrying out a desperate search for the missing Galileo, Spock is in the thick of it – using logic in an attempt to find the answer to their predicament.
 But he discovers that this approach isn’t always appreciated by the others.

 In the original draft, Kirk was in command of the Galileo.
 Changing to Spock helps to give the story an extra twist, although Leonard Nimoy considered it was something of a failure.
 Without the character of Kirk to bounce off, he felt that Spock’s effectiveness was reduced.